|Disclaimer: This article is under development.

 I think it is great that libraries are striving to become more social places.
 To me they always were, but maybe that is just my experience working in them most of my life.
 Libraries were never the stultifying study halls some new library advocates make them out to be.
 Students have always been able to study and socialize in libraries, and relaxed food and drink policies have been the norm for years–since I was in library school.
 Many traditional libraries were built with cafes in them or nearby.

-Even though new titles are rarely available to libraries in digital format for many months after their print debut, print is viewed as an outdated product 23 that many library directors and administrators are eager to distance themselves from for a variety of reasons, some of which are more political and economic than philosophical.
+Even though new titles are rarely available to libraries in digital format for many months after their print debut, the print format is viewed as an outdated product 23 that many library directors and administrators are eager to distance themselves from for a variety of reasons, some valid and some not.

 Dividing lines are drawn over the role and importance of print books and the need to maintain collections, with professional staff often reluctant to say what they really think about plans to go completely digital.
 Those who resist risk being typecast as resistant to change, obsolete or technophobic.
 An example of this can be found in Lura Sanborn’s (2013) article “Bookless library?”: